What makes our school so special?

 Mr Badcott (Headteacher) says:

 “At Halberton we have high expectations and ambition for all.
 We are committed to ensuring all children make rapid and sustained academic progress over time from their respective starting points, high or low.
 At Halberton, we are relentless in our commitment to move mountains whenever this is required.
-This cannot happen unless children feel safe, feel happy and enjoy coming to school, and as Ofsted remarked in December 2018, that school fosters a culture which is open, warm"
+This cannot happen unless children feel safe, feel happy and enjoy coming to school, and as Ofsted remarked in December 2017, Halberton is a school that school fosters a culture which is open, warm"

 In the morning children work in their classes where the focus is on Numeracy and Literacy.
 In the afternoons we follow topic themes where the children may work with others in their year group or with other pupils across the key stage.
 The children derive great benefit from working alongside differing age groups and support and encourage each other.
 Work in all classes is differentiated according to the needs of the children.